 After dropping our stuff off at our accommodation in Lybster (below), we took the car for a final spin a few more miles up the coast to check out the Whaligoe Steps for sunset.
 You’ll get two sights for the price of one here: an enormous cave harbour accessed by descending a 365 step walkway, and the 250ft Whaligoe falls.
 At the top of the cliff, the path forks: right leads you to the steps, whilst left will take you across a (slightly treacherous) walkway along the cliff to catch a glimpse of the falls.
 Both routes require sturdy footwear as they are slippery, steep and have no barriers to prevent falls.

-Read more about how to find the Whaligoe Steps and Falls in my dedicated post.
+Read more about how to how to find the Whaligoe Steps and Fallsin my dedicated post.

 North Star Glamping Scotland